BOATING WASTED IS WASTED BOATING

 - Don’t know where to start?
 Contact us.
 We’re happy to help.

-If you missed Operation Dry Water this July, have no fear.
-You can still access materials to help raise awareness about the dangers of boating under the influence and the make sure you know the laws.
-Most people largely underestimate the consequences of safe-boating rule.
+Don’t forget Operation Dry Water is coming up in July.
+Access materials to help raise awareness about the dangers of boating under the influence and the make sure you know the laws.
+Most people largely underestimate the consequences of the safe-boating rule.
 Please educate yourself and stay safe all year long!

 Visit our resource library for downloads, event materials, tips and ideas on how to create a safe boating culture 365 days a year.

 Designate a sober skipper and help the Sea Tow Foundation save lives.
 Find out more about their FREE promotional kits for 100 people when participating in the campaign.

 To truly spread the Boat Live 365 message, please make a concerted effort to discuss and promote all of the “Serious Fun Topics” together, all year long.